Free expat tax extension icon

 • Setting up proper accounting and tax reporting.

-Freelancers must manage their own health insurance, pension contributions, and taxes, but enjoy the flexibility and independence valued in the German economy.
+Freelancers must manage their own health insurance, pension contributions, and taxes.
+Understanding how to move from the US to Germany as a self-employed professional means preparing for these responsibilities, though many value the flexibility and independence this path offers in the German economy.

-For many Americans moving to Germany, securing long-term stability through permanent residency or citizenship is a priority.
+For many Americans moving to Germany, securing long-term stability through permanent residency or citizenship becomes a priority after initial settlement.
+The path forward depends on several factors, including your initial visa category, German language proficiency, and integration into German society.

 Timeline from visa to permanent residence